Former TSgt. Melissa Nueva, USAF

 She met her husband through the Air Force, and they have since settled down with twins.
 However, Melissa’s active lifestyle would begin to sour as a litany of health problems began to develop.
 Her sister had been diagnosed with breast cancer and tested positive for the BRKA gene, a common marker for breast cancer risk and runs in families.
 Melissa got tested herself as a precautionary measure, discovering she had it as well.
 She went ahead with a preventative double mastectomy.
 As she healed after surgery she continued to ask why she was left with joint pain, a situation that started in her 30’s and worsened over time.
 Looking for answers she saw and baffled a number of doctors before she was finally diagnosed with rheumatoid arthritis, psoriatic arthritis, and lupus.

-Melissa will be training with Instructor Dave Deitze, at DiVentures Omaha, NE.
+Melissa and her buddy Heidi Johnson trained with Instructor Dave Dietze, at Diventures Omaha, NE.